 Start in a high plank with hands slightly wider than shoulder-width, fingers pointing forward.
 Lower your chest to the floor by bending your elbows at roughly a 45-degree angle from your torso (not flared out to the sides).
 Keep your body in a straight line from head to heel throughout.
 Press back up to the start position.

 Beginner modification: Knee push-ups.
 Keep your body straight from knee to shoulder, not bent at the hip.
 This is a legitimate variation that builds the exact same muscles.
+I have had clients add two clean reps per week from knee push-ups and hit their first full push-up inside ten weeks.

 Exercise 3